hbr/albatross/ocaml/albalib/builder.md

 - Unify its type (which must be either Any or Proposition) with the required result type of the whole expression.
 - Assign the generated term to its placeholder.

+## Correct generation of `all (x: [A]) (y: [B]) .... : [RT]`:

+After analyis of the syntactic expression the context looks like

+    Gamma = ..., A: Any 1, x: A, ..., B: Any 1, y: B, ..., RT: Any 1, ...

+    stack = RT, ..., B, A, ...

+The entries on the stack are references to the corresponding absolute positions in `Gammma`.

+Potential problem: The bound variable `x` might occur in `B`, ..., `RT`.
+Therefore in the types `A`, `B`, ... `RT` we must substitute the bound variables by the correct bound variables.

+We work with an array of optional pointers for each entry starting at `A`.

+    arguments : [ ., 0, ..., 1, ...]

+where 0, 1, ... point to the corresponding argument and `.` are void entries.